 If an apartment has been on the market for awhile, or there’s less competition, such as in the current market, brokers can be open to negotiating their fees.
 Winter, when there are fewer people out apartment hunting (and also fewer apartments on the market) can be another prime time to ask for a discount.
 Check out what our rent coach had to say about when brokers are more willing to negotiate their fees.

 Looking for the perfect apartment while saving money on the broker's fee?
-Put your search into the capable hands of Triplemint, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
-Smart, efficient, and a delight to deal with, the agents at Triplemint will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here
+Put your search into the capable hands of The Agency, a tech-savvy real estate brokerage that's helped hundreds of Brick Underground readers find their ideal NYC apartments.
+Smart, efficient, and a delight to deal with, the agents at The Agency will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here